 Water Supply Stress Index (WaSSI)

-July 2018: Please note that WaSSI is temporarily unavailable as it transitions to new servers at the U.S. Department of Agriculture.
-WaSSI will soon be available at a new web address.
+February 2019: WaSSI is unavailable as it transitions to new servers at the U.S. Department of Agriculture.
+During this transition to learn more about WaSSI please download the user's guide, and to request any model runs please download and complete the run request form.
 If you need assistance or have questions in the meantime, please contact Eastern Threat Center resource information specialist Erika Mack at firstname.lastname@example.org or 919-549-4065.

 Forest ecosystems provide many benefits and services, including clean water essential for life on Earth.
 Water supplies control plant growth and carbon storage to help regulate climate, as well as the variety of plant and animal species that exist in an ecosystem.
 Water availability and carbon sequestration are closely related ecosystem services that are influenced by human and environmental factors.
 To help natural resource planners and managers evaluate the balances and tradeoffs between these ecosystem services and make informed decisions in light of changing environmental conditions, Eastern Threat Center scientists have developed a web-based assessment tool known as the Water Supply Stress Index (WaSSI) model.